slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*

 > *'A human being should be able to change a diaper, plan an invasion, butcher a hog, conn a ship, design a building, write a sonnet, balance accounts, build a wall, set a bone, comfort the dying, take orders, give orders, cooperate, act alone, solve equations, analyze a new problem, pitch manure, program a computer, cook a tasty meal, fight efficiently, die gallantly.
 Specialization is for insects.' -- Robert Heinlein*

-> *'You spend the first 20 years of being rich accumulating all of this stuff.
-And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*

 We were designed to [walk dozens of miles each day](#on-travel-and-nomadism), catch our own meals, [live in a close-knit tribe](/chapter_2_groups.md#on-family-and-friends), [have regular sex](/chapter_2_groups.md#on-relationships), [raise children](/chapter_2_groups.md#on-feedback-and-mentorship) and die.
 When life becomes about [enjoying every second over accumulating more stuff](#on-money-and-wealth), we are able to live lives of true abundance and joy.